 Kidney disease can get worse over time, and may lead to kidney failure.
 Kidney failure means advanced kidney damage with less than 15% normal function.
 Most people with kidney failure have symptoms from the build up of waste products and extra water in their body.
 End-stage renal disease (ESRD) is kidney failure treated by dialysis or kidney transplant.

 If the kidneys fail, treatment options such as dialysis or a kidney transplant can help people live longer and healthier lives.
-If your kidneys fail, talk with your health care provider about choosing a treatment that is right for you.
+If your kidney disease is progressing, talk with your health care provider about choosing a treatment that is right for you.
 Learn about what you can do to prepare for kidney failure and treatment.

 The two main treatment options for kidney failure are dialysis or a kidney transplant.
 Since the kidneys no longer work well enough to maintain health, the goal is to find a treatment that can replace kidney function.
 Dialysis and kidney transplants are treatments—not cures—for kidney failure.